sayadennis/sayadennis.github.io/_posts/2022-08-14-hyper-hardboiled-en.md

 So what is the documentary about?
 I believe it's best described in the book's preface:

 <blockquote>
-    "What kind of food are people eating in areas of the world with extreme circumstances?"
+    "What kind of food are people eating in areas of the world with extreme circumstances?" <br>
     There is only one slogan for this show: Dive headfirst into areas of the world that cannot be reached under normal circumstances, and document the everyday meals of people who live there.
-Yes, it's rude, and yes, it's meretricious.
+Yes, it's rude, and yes, it's meretricious. <br>

-    However, as harsh and extreme as their living conditions are, I found that their meals were often also overflowing with extreme levels of beauty.
+    However, as harsh and extreme as their living conditions are, I found that their meals were often also overflowing with extreme levels of beauty. <br>
     Food stands as an emblem for people's lives, representing the culture, religion, economy, geography, upbringing, and personality of the eater.
-Yet the expression you see on someone's face as they take a bite of their meal is nothing but universal: pure bliss, relief, hope, and sometimes despair.
+Yet the expression you see on someone's face as they take a bite of their meal is nothing but universal: pure bliss, relief, hope, and sometimes despair. <br>
     Humans eat.
 This is beyond the question of right or wrong. [...]
 This is why food can show us the whole world.
 </blockquote>